patrickfav/website-dr-sel/README.md

 This is the source for the [Jekyll](https://jekyllrb.com) static website project for a very simple doctors landing page.

+A preview build can be found on [Netlify](https://loving-keller-b00e4a.netlify.com/).

 # Build

 ## Ruby